|I. What is a haul road?

-Operation and maintenance of all haul roads must comply with the requirements of Title 129, including the Duty to Prevent the Escape of Dust (Title 129, Chapter 32) which, in part, reads:
+Operation and maintenance of all haul roads must comply with the requirements of Title 129, including the duty to prevent the escape of dust (Title 129, Chapter 15, Section 003) which, in part, reads:

 In addition to the general requirements of Title 129, NDEE air quality permits are customized to the specific facility that the permit is issued to in order to allow for a reasonable amount of operational flexibility without violating air quality rules or regulations.

 A FDCP is a formal document that must be kept on site and be reasonably available for NDEE review.
-The plan must be developed prior to operation of the haul roads, and specify site-specific actions to be performed to limit emissions and avoid the occurrence of fugitive dust episodes.
-Similarly to BMPs, a facility required to maintain a FDCP must document actions taken in response to fugitive dust episodes.
+The plan must be developed prior to operation of the haul roads and specify site-specific actions to be performed to limit emissions and avoid the occurrence of fugitive dust episodes.
+A facility required to maintain a FDCP must document actions taken in response to fugitive dust episodes.

 The following factors are taken into consideration when developing appropriate facility-specific haul road conditions:

-Although every facility is unique, the following scenarios serve as general guidelines of the type of haul road conditions that may be required of a similar sized facility:
+Although every facility is unique, the following scenarios serve as general guidelines to the type of haul road conditions that may be required of a similar sized facility:

 a.
 Large sized facilities

-For the purposes of this guidance document, a large sized facility is a facility where a production related vehicle (or multiple vehicles) travels more than 20,000 VMT per year on any road that meets the definition of a haul road for that facility.
+For the purposes of this guidance document, a large sized facility is a facility where a production related vehicle (or multiple vehicles) travels more than 20,000 vehicle miles traveled (VMT) per year on any road that meets the definition of a haul road for that facility.

 b.
 Medium sized facilities